 Think of some objects you have seen recently.
 List them in Table 10.4.
-These may include a school bag, a mosquito, a table, people sitting on chairs or people moving about.
-The list may also have a butterfly, a dog, a cow, your hands, a small baby, a fish in water, a house, a factory, a piece of stone, a horse, a ball, a bat, a moving train, a sewing machine, a wall clock or the hands of a clock.
+A school bag, a mosquito, a table, people sitting on desks, people moving about?
+May be a butterfly, dog, cow, your hand, a small baby, a fish in water, a house, a factory, a stone, a horse, a ball, a bat, a moving train, a sewing machine, a wall clock, hands of a clock?
 Make your list as large as you can.